2004 Houston Astros season: Relief pitchers

+Playoffs

-National League Divisional Playoffs
+National League Division Series

-Atlanta Braves vs. Houston Astros

 In Game 2, Bagwell hit his first career postseason home run off Mike Hampton in the first inning in a 4–2 extra-inning loss.

 After seven failed attempts in 43 years of franchise history to win a playoff series, the Astros defeated the Atlanta Braves in five games for their first.
 Behind the quartet dubbed the "Killer B's" – composed of Bagwell, Beltrán, Berkman and Biggio – who batted .395 (34-for-86) with eight home runs, 21 RBI and 24 runs scored, the Astros' offense ignited, scoring an NLDS-record 36 runs.
 Beltrán homered four times in this series.

 National League Championship Series

-St. Louis Cardinals vs. Houston Astros

 The Astros faced the St. Louis Cardinals in the playoffs for the first time in 2004 in the National League Championship Series (NLCS).
 By hitting one home run in each of the first four home runs in the NLCS, including the game-winner in Game 4, Beltrán tied Barry Bonds' record for home runs in single postseason-record with eight, continuing a strong performance from the NLDS.
 Counting a two home-run performance in Game 5 of the NLDS, that gave Beltrán at least one home run in a record-setting five consecutive postseason games, later eclipsed by Daniel Murphy's home runs in six consecutive postseason games in 2015.

+The home run record that Beltrán tied with Bonds was matched in 2011 by Nelson Cruz of the Texas Rangers, and surpassed in 2020 by Randy Arozarena of the Tampa Bay Rays.

 Cardinals center fielder Jim Edmonds hit the game-winning home run off Dan Miceli in the 12th inning of Game 6, for a 6–4 final score and forcing a Game 7.
 It was the third game Miceli lost of the 2004 postseason.